Militant video purports to show westerners held in Mali

-CAIRO Islamist militants operating in Mali released a video purporting to show six western hostages, ahead of a regional security summit in the West African country attended by France's president on Sunday.
+CAIRO (Reuters) - Islamist militants operating in Mali released a video purporting to show six western hostages, ahead of a regional security summit in the West African country attended by France's president on Sunday.

 A narrator speaking in English said the 17-minute video showed hostages from South Africa, France, Colombia, Australia, Romania and Switzerland.
 The film bore the name of Al-Qaeda-affiliated militant group JNIM.